Week Four

 what you really fear?
 At the core I believe there are two things,

 embarrassment, and disapproval from others.
-Financial ruin?
-The
+Financial

 judgment or disapproval of others?
 Physical harm?
 Endangering the ones